nick-mobilecoin/rs-sgx-untrusted/README.md

 The [Intel SGX SDK](#intel-sgx-sdk) needs to be installed.

-The environment variable `SGX_MODE` controls whether to build for SGX simulation or hardware.
-The valid values are `SIM` and `HW` respectively.
-When unset will default to simulation.
+The environment variable `SGX_MODE` controls whether to build for SGX software simulation or hardware.
+The valid values are `SW` and `HW` respectively.
+When unset will default to software simulation.

 ## Intel SGX SDK